-Do use a crib, cradle or bassinet if it has:

-- a mattress with the right thickness - a crib mattress that's firm and not thicker than 15 cm (6 inches).
-Some crib mattresses have a soft side and a firm side-make sure the firm side of the mattress is facing up. - a cradle or bassinet mattress that's firm and not thicker than 3.8 cm (11⁄2 inches) - posts that are not higher than 1.5 mm (1⁄216 inches) - a tight-fitting mattress with a gap less than 3 cm (1/16 inches) between the sides and the mattress.
-Push the mattress firmly against the sides to test this. - spacing between the bars that is 6 cm (23% inches) or less
+Do use a crib, cradle or bassinet if it: Don't use a crib, cradle or bassinet if it: has a mattress with the right thickness a crib mattress that's firm and not thicker than 15 cm (6 inches).
+Some crib mattresses have a soft side and a firm side-make sure the firm side of the mattress is facing up. a cradle or bassinet mattress that's firm and not thicker than 3.8 cm (1 1⁄2 inches) has corner posts that do not go higher than 1.5 mm (1/16 inches) above the crib rail has a tight-fitting mattress with a gap less than 3 cm (1 3/16 inches) between the sides and the mattress.
+Push the mattress firmly against the sides to test this. has spacing between the bars that is 6 cm (2 3/8 inches) or less has any missing, loose, worn, broken or damaged parts is older than 10 years has any fabric on its sides that does not attach securely to the frame has any decorative cut-outs has corner posts that are higher than 1.5 mm (1/16 inches) above the crib rail has spacing between the bars that is more than 6 cm (2 3/8 inches)